Typhoon Zeke: Impact

 During its formative stages, the depression left two people reported as missing and injured three people across the Philippines.
 Zeke was responsible for heavy damage across Hainan, the most southern province in China.
 Power was knocked out in five counties in the province.
 According to press reports, 30 people were killed there and 77 others were injured.
 Close to 3,700 houses collapsed, and 58,103 others were damaged.
 At least 900,000 ha of farmland was inundated, and 9.33 million rubber trees and 380 ha of fishery ponds were destroyed.
 Eighty-three vessels sank.
 Additionally, the storm destroyed 28,000 head of livestock, 718 km of highways, 38 bridges, and 1,282 km of power lines.
 Monetary damage in the province was estimated at ¥5.1 billion (US$956 million).

 In the province of Guangxi, at least one person was killed and another was injured.
 There, over 180 houses were destroyed and 5,000 others were damaged.
 About 20,000 ha of paddy field were damaged.
 Offshore Fangchenggang, two people died, seven were missing, and nineteen survived after a Vietnamese cargo vessel sank.
 In western Guangdong, where 1,170 houses collapsed and 11,700 others were damaged, four people went missing.
 More than 30,000 ha of farmland was destroyed.
-Damage was estimated at about ¥19.4 million (US$3.63 million).
+Damage was estimated at ¥19.4 million (US$3.63 million).
 Zeke was the first of two typhoons to hit China in a week, the second being Typhoon Amy.

 In Hong Kong, a No. 1 hurricane scale was declared at 00:50 UTC on July 12 when Zeke was about 640 km to the south.
 As winds across Hong Kong continued to increase and Zeke made its closest approach to the area, a No. 3 signal was issued.
 The lowest sea-level pressure of 1003 mbar was recorded at the Hong Kong Royal Observatory just before noon on July 12.
 A peak of 97 mm of rainfall was recorded in Tai Mo Shan, where winds of 79 km/h and gusts of 112 km/h were measured.
 All signals were dropped by the end of the day as the threat subsided.